Marxist-Leninist/SingleFileTransformerAGILLMRecipes/README.md

 """
 will upload more in time pretrained checkpoints i will link via cloud at some point Any donation or investment in doing this just dm and ask what you propose or want to send.
-Vast.ai and Hetzner cloud are proably best places to train these models for cheapest prices
+Vast.ai and Hetzner cloud are proably best places to train these models for cheapest prices, AI ASICS like Google TPU and Amazon Tiatium tho not as cheap per epoch are fast.
+Prime Intellect i good to for short H200 runs, which are cheaper then H100 x8 per epoch just have to wait 4 times longer, not sure why anyone use H100 over H200 but hey ho